 If you’re asking your bank to cancel a recurring payment, the Financial Conduct Authority (FCA) has stated that banks must cancel it if you ask them to.
 Banks are also required to give a full refund if there are errors in any transactions.
 If your bank fails to act on your request to cancel a recurring payment, write to the complaints department.
 If they haven’t resolved the issue within eight weeks, or if they reject your claim completely, you may be able to take it to the Financial Ombudsman.

-You’re eligible to reclaim a recurring payment if you’ve tried to cancel it since the government introduced the Payment Services Regulations (as of 2023, this was late updated in 2017).
+You’re eligible to reclaim a recurring payment if you’ve tried to cancel it since the government introduced the Payment Services Regulations (as of 2023, this was last updated in 2017).
 You’re also eligible to make a reclaim if your bank or credit card provider told you that they couldn’t cancel the recurring payment, or if they told you that you’d need to speak to the company directly.

 If you’ve already tried to cancel a recurring payment and reclaim your money, your bank will need to review your cancellation before reclaiming your money.
 If your cancellation was rejected, but you didn’t make a complaint to your bank or credit card provider, it may be best to make your complaint as soon as possible.